Tarsiciosh/EssentialFeed/NOTES.md

 - create a logger (below httpClient) private lazy var logger = Logger(subsystem: "com.essentialdeveloper.EssentialAppCaseStudy", category: "main")
-- use the logger.fault("Failed to instantiate CoreData store with error \(error.localizedDescription)") [log..]
+- use the logger.fault("Failed to instantiate CoreData store with error \(error.localizedDescription)") [log fault when we can't create a `CoreDataFeedStore` instance]
-- we are using the logger in the composition root to avoid inject loggers
+- we are using the logger in the composition root to avoid injecting loggers
 - now we will handle debug log tracing
 - network debbugger (this shows data sent and recieve etc)
 - the idea is to inject the logging behaviour via a decorator to the httpClient